draeder/p2p-tracker/README.md

 - Or run locally by cloning this repo, then ` npm start `
   - Edit server.js to specify a static port.
 By default, a random port is used.

-# Demo

-Use any of the following tracker server links in your application:

-- [https://ws.peer.ooo](https://ws.peer.ooo) [use within node server only]
-- wss://ws.peer.ooo
-- ws://ws.peer.ooo